 "...
 In the long run such a policy can only lead one's own party astray.
 They push general, abstract political questions into the foreground, thereby concealing the immediate concrete questions, which at the moment of the first great themselves.
-What can result from this except that at the decisive moment the party suddenly proves helpless and that uncertainty and discord on the most decisive issues reign in it because these issues have never been
+What can result from this except that at the decisive moment the party suddenly proves helpless and decisive moment the party suddenly proves helpless and teign in it because these issues reign in it because these issues discussed? ...

-...
-Sbesenseib

-"This forgetting of the great, the principal considerations for the momentary interests of the day, this struggling and striving for the success of the moment regardless of later consequences, this sacrifice of the future of the movement for its present may be 'honestly' meant, but it is and remains opportunism, and 'honestly' meant, but it is perhaps the most dangerous of all....
+"This forgetting of the great, the principal considerations for the momentary interests of the day, this struggling and striving for the success of the moment regardless of later consequences, this sacrifice of the future of the movement for its present may be 'honestly' meant, but it is and remains opportunism, and 'honest' opportunism is perhaps the most dangerous of all....